petrelyxy/petrelyxy.github.io/_posts/comfyui.md

-1. checkpoint
+1. checkpoint:
-2. unet
-3. clip
+3. unet
-4. vae
+4. clip
+5. vae: VAE encodes an image into a latent space, which is a lower-dimensional representation of the image.
+The latent space is then decoded into a new image, which is typically of higher quality than the original image.
-5. conditioning
+6. conditioning
      * combine
      * concat
-6. Ksample
+7. Ksample
-7. Upscale
+8. Upscale
-8. IPAdapter
+9. IPAdapter
-9. lora
+10. lora
+11. Inpainting
+Inpainting is a process of restoring or repairing an image by filling in missing or damaged parts.